d12frosted/elpa-mirror/gnu/ement-readme.txt

   ⁃ Mention members by typing a `@' followed by their displayname or
     Matrix ID.
 (Members' names and rooms' aliases/IDs may be completed with `completion-at-point' commands.)
+  ⁃ Customize `ement-room-use-variable-pitch' to render messages using
+    proportional fonts.
   ⁃ You can customize settings in the `ement' group.
     • *Note:* `setq' should not be used for certain options, because it will not call the associated setter function.
 Users who have an